MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 Here are the steps you'll follow for [Intune](#intune-method) and [JamF](#jamf-method):

-1. Create a new group for `<device group name goes here>`.
-For example: `Devices with NetExt disabled`.
+1. Create a new "Devices with NetExt disabled" group.
-2. Exclude that group from the existing Network Filter (NetExt) configuration.
+2. Exclude that group from the existing NetExt configuration.
 3. Assign the existing configuration to the device group you created in step 1.

 ## Intune method